 While the Secura can handle a limited amount of moist ingredients the bowls are not leak-proof and have a limited capacity.
 So this is not a replacement for a mini-food processor even though it can handle moist ingredients.
-There are also a couple of annoying design flaws in the cord wrap and the shock-absorbing feet that make it challenging to store.

 - Two removable bowls designed for grinding and chopping ingredients.

 - Internal lid keeps the contents in the bowl and prevents spills.